orangehill/iseed/README.md

 If you wish to clear iSeed template you can use Artisan Command Option `--clean`, e.g. `php artisan iseed users --clean`.
 This will clean template from `app/database/seeds/DatabaseSeeder.php` before creating new seed class.

-You can specify db connection that will be used for creation of new seed files by using Artisan Command Option `--database=connection_name`, e.g. `php artisan iseed users --database=mysql2`
+You can specify db connection that will be used for creation of new seed files by using Artisan Command Option `--database=connection_name`, e.g. `php artisan iseed users --database=mysql2`.

+To limit number of rows that will be exported from table use Artisan Command Option `--max=number_of_rows`

 To (re)seed the database go to the Terminal and run Laravel's `db:seed command` (`php artisan db:seed`).